 Are you having back problems that are slowing down your exercise routine?
 Are you afraid your back pain will get worse if you exercise?
 Have you been told to just rest or take it easy due to your low back pain, but you still need to be able to take care of your household tasks?

-Here are two easy ways to prevent or limit back pain while you're exercising.
+Here are two easy ways to prevent or limit back pain while you're exercising or keeping active.

 Tip #1: Work on tightening your stomach muscles, especially while you are lifting or performing a body movement, to decrease stress on the low back.

 You can even think about strengthening your abdominals or stomach muscles while you are standing or sitting to lessen the pressure on your back.
 Think of tightening or squeezing your stomach muscles, without holding your breath - your natural tendency might be to hold your breath while tightening the stomach muscles, however, this can increase your blood pressure as well as make you lightheaded.
 So, working on coordinating your breathing while you hold your stomach muscles tight is the key.